daniel-furman/daniel-furman-old/blogs/psr_redd_blog.md

 ---

-Triple bottom line economics is an exciting framework for environmentally regenerative investments, such as REDD+ carbon credit projects.
-Can these work at a fast pace and wide scale?
+Triple bottom line economics is the framework for conservation investments such as REDD+ carbon credit projects.
+Here, I detail my takeaways from a summer internship with Wildlife Works Inc., where I had the opportunity to work on REDD+ feasibility.

 ---